piotrmurach/tty-prompt/README.md

 #   Jax
 ```

-You can also provide options through DSL using the `choice` method for single entry and/or `choices` call for more than one choice:
+You can also provide options through DSL using the `choice` method for single entry and/or `choices` for more than one choice:

 ```ruby
 prompt.select("Choose your destiny?") do |menu|